-Currently he is the Chief Executive Officer and Medical Director at Kamuli Mission Hospital, having completed specialized training as a general surgeon from Makerere University in 2007.
-Dr. Matovu is also the Programme Manager for Imaging the World Africa.
+Currently Dr Alphonsus is the Chief Executive Officer and Medical Director at Kamuli Mission Hospital, having completed specialized training as a general surgeon from Makerere University in 2007.
+Dr Matovu is also the Programme Manager for Imaging the World Africa.
 He has co-authored several journal publications and conducted recent studies in Public Administration and Management at Nkumba University.
-He is fluent in multiple African and European languages and enjoys playing musical instruments.
+He is fluent in multiple African and European languages.

 Information Technology Lead – Imaging the World Africa

-Mr. Collins completed his bachelor’s degree at Makerere University Kampala, majoring in organizational studies.
-Following this he started working for a private company Gromup Uganda Limited in Kampala as a sales executive.
-In September 2009 Collins started consulting for Imaging The World Africa in Uganda as the co-leader of the ITW Logistics Team, directing the pilot project in Kamuli District.
-In 2011 Collins was appointed the project coordinator Imaging The World Africa and head of operations a post he holds to-date.
+Mr Collins completed his bachelor’s degree at Makerere University Kampala, majoring in organizational studies.
+Following this he worked for a private company, Gromup Uganda Limited in Kampala, as a sales executive.
+In September 2009 he started consulting for Imaging the World Africa in Uganda as the co-leader of the ITW Logistics Team, directing our pilot project in Kamuli District.
+In 2011 he was appointed the project coordinator for Imaging the World Africa and head of operations.

 Logistics Coordinator – Imaging the World Africa

-Shadrack is from Kampala, and he received his Bachelors in Arts (Hons) from Makerere University with a major in Communications and a minor in Organizational studies.
-In 2004, he worked as a researcher for 3A Strategic Management Consultancy LTD. In 2005, he conducted research for World Food Program, monitoring communities, visiting health facilities in Kapchrowa district, and educating mothers about child nutrition.
+Shadrack Picho received his Bachelor in Arts (Hons) from Makerere University with a major in Communications and a minor in organizational studies.
+In 2004, he worked as a researcher for 3A Strategic Management Consultancy LTD. In 2005, he conducted research for the World Food Program, monitoring communities, visiting health facilities in Kapchrowa district, and educating mothers about child nutrition.
 Shadrack joined Imaging the World in 2009 as a Logistic Team Leader in Uganda.
-He enjoys traveling and making friends with people from diverse cultures.

 Sister Mary Angela Njeri